Gangrene & Necrosis from Bedsores

 Inadequate Debridement

 Proper wound care requires removal of necrotic tissue to allow healing.
 When facilities fail to perform or arrange for adequate debridement, dead tissue accumulates, harbors bacteria, and can progress to gangrene.
+Learn more about bedsore prevention standards that facilities are required to follow.

 Life-Threatening Nature of Gangrene